HEPTHools/Adinkra/README.md

 ![EMExtended](https://github.com/HEPTHools/Adinkra/blob/master/Images/CMExtended.jpg)

-Download [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m) by right (command) clicking and saving [this link](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m) and download [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) by right (command) clicking and saving [this link](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb).
-On MAC, you may have to delete a .txt extension from AdinkraTutorial.nb.
+**Files Associated with the Adinkra repository**

+[Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m): mathematica package with tools to research adinkras

+[AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb): tutorial notebook file with examples on how to use the various functions of the Adinkra.m package.

 The tutorial [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) shows in depth how to use many of the tools of the Adinkra.m package listed below on this page.

-**Intallation:** after downloading [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m), install it via the File->Install menu in Mathematica.
+**Download Instructions:** Right (command) click on [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m) and  [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) to save to you local hard drive.
+You may have to delete a .txt extension from AdinkraTutorial.nb.after download.

+**Installation Instructions** After downloading, install the Adinkra.m package on your local machine with the File-->Install menu in Mathematica

 ![FileInstall.jpg](https://github.com/HEPTHools/Adinkra/blob/master/Images/FileInstall.jpg)